VPNL/TemporalChannels/README.md

 To work with your own dataset, create a separate directory for each experimental session in  `~/TemporalChannels/data/`.
 Each session directory should contain the following subdirectories:

-1. *ROIs* – stores `*.mat` files sorted by experiment and labeled by run number (e.g., `~/TemporalChannels/data/*/ROIs/V1/Exp1/Run1.mat`) that contain the raw fMRI time series of each voxel in a set of predefined regions of interest.
+1. *ROIs* – stores `*.mat` files sorted by region/experiment and labeled by run number (e.g., `~/TemporalChannels/data/*/ROIs/V1/Exp1/Run1.mat`) that contain the raw fMRI time series of each voxel in a predefined regions of interest.
 Each run of data is stored as a matrix `tSeries` with each row indexing a TR (sorted in ascending order) and each column indexing a voxel (sorted in arbitrary order).

 2. *Voxels* – stores `*.mat` files sorted by experiment and labeled by run number (e.g., `~/TemporalChannels/data/*/Voxels/Exp1/Run1.mat`) that contain the raw fMRI time series of each voxel in a group of experimental sessions.
 Each run of data is stored as a matrix `tSeries` with each row indexing a TR (sorted in ascending order) and each column indexing a voxel (sorted in arbitrary order).